jeremy-401-advanced-javascript/data-structures-and-algorithms/README.md

 Without utilizing any of the built-in library methods available to your language, return the first word to occur more than once in that provided string.

 ## Approach & Efficiency
-Traversal of both linked list using a while loop is O(N).
+Traversal of both over the split string array is O(N).
 The assignment operators are O(1).

 ## Solution
 [Most Common Word](https://github.com/jeremy-401-advanced-javascript/data-structures-and-algorithms/pull/11)